• broken image

 (she/her/hers)

-Sarah is currently a senior undergrad student at WSU and in her last semester of her bachelor's degree in Exercise and Sports Science.
-Additionally, she will begin grad school in the fall to pursue her master’s degree.
-She also has an associate degree in business and plans on earning 500-hour yoga cert next year.
+Sarah is currently a senior undergraduate student at WSU and in her last semester of her bachelor's degree in Exercise and Sports Science.
+Additionally, she will begin graduate school in the fall to pursue her Master’s degree.
+She also has an Associate degree in Business and plans on earning 500-hour yoga certification next year.
 She loves learning and working out.
 When she is not hitting the books, she is in the gym, doing yoga, or doing research on health and fitness.
 She also really loves being outdoors.
 Her favorite pastime is fishing, but she enjoys anything that involves camping, hiking, or being in or by water.

 broken image